ROCm/omnitrace/docs/how-to/performing-causal-profiling.rst

 require the same amount of time because the end-to-end performance is limited by ``bar``.
-However, a 5% speed-up in ``bar`` will result in the end-to-end performance improving by 5% and this trend will continue linearly (10% speed-up in ``bar`` yields 10% speed-up in end-to-end performance, and so on) up to 30% speed-up, at which point, ``bar`` executes as fast as ``foo``;
+However, a 5% speed-up in ``bar`` will result in the end-to-end performance improving by 5%.
+This trend continues linearly, with a 10% speed-up in ``bar`` yielding a 10% speed-up in end-to-end performance, and so on, up to a 30% speed-up, at which point ``bar`` executes as fast as ``foo``.
-any speed-up to ``bar`` beyond 30% will still only yield an end-to-end performance speed-up of 30% since the application will be limited by performance of ``foo``, as demonstrated below in the causal profiling visualization:
+Any speed-up to ``bar`` beyond 30% still only yields an end-to-end performance improvement of 30% because the application is now limited by performance of ``foo``, as demonstrated below in the causal profiling visualization:

 .. image:: ../data/causal-foobar.png